John Thompson House (Highland, New York): Grounds

-One of the many gardens were used to raise vegetables.
-The Grange Notes of the Town of Lloyd touted the farming skills of Maud Adams, a resident in the early 1900s, citing "the great variety of vegetables, finest pumpkins and squashes, and a field of corn stalks 12 ft high.
+One of the many gardens was used to raise vegetables.
+The Grange Notes of the town of Lloyd touted the farming skills of Maud Adams, a resident in the early 1900s, citing "the great variety of vegetables, finest pumpkins and squashes, and a field of corn stalks 12 ft high.

 Thompson Grove, the property between the house and the in-ground pool, served as local town gatherings.
-It was there that the Centennial of the ratification of the Constitution of the United States was celebrated on August 1, 1888.
+It was there that the centennial of the ratification of the Constitution of the United States was celebrated on August 1, 1888.
 John Thompson delivered an address at the event.

 Multiple springs, managed by French drains throughout the property, feed into a 40 ft circular stone in-ground pool that continues to provide refreshment on hot summer days.

 Residents and history

 From 1851 to 1957, over 100 years, five generations of the Thompson family either summered or lived year-round at the Thompson House:

 (1) John and Electa Thompson including children Eudora, Samuel and Federick; (2) Frederick and Eudora (Thompson) Adams, including children Frederick and Elinor; (3) Frederick T. and Maud Adams [later Patrick and Maud (Adams) O'Rourke, including daughter Mollie]; (4) Mollie O'Rourke, including daughter Patricia; (5) Patricia O'Rourke Welch.